DIY PR for B2B Technology Companies

 Okay.
 Enough background.
 Let’s get to it.

-As I said, most startups are usually interested in PR for its ability to help them sell, recruit, raise money or do some combination of those things.
+As I said, most B2B tech startups are usually interested in PR for its ability to help them sell, recruit, raise money or do some combination of those things.

 You may know automatically that you want to do one of these, but take a moment to consider whether the others – or some other goal – might also be worth including in your strategy.

-Step 2: Identify 10 Media Targets to Help Meet Your Objectives
+Step 2: Find 1 Media Target to Help Meet Your PR Objectives (and then find 9 more)

-The idea here is to find the journalists and freelance writers who are most likely to write a story about you.
-Depending on the goals you identified in Step 1, you may consider...
+The idea here is to find the journalists and freelance writers who are most likely to write a story relating to your business, offering, and expertise.
+Depending on the goals you identified in Step 1, you may consider reporters...

-Another way to find likely targets is to scour the media pages of your competitors.
-But don’t just assume a reporter who wrote about them will write about you; make sure you understand why they got the coverage.
+If the above doesn’t work for you, you can also scour your competitors’ media pages.
+But don’t just assume a reporter who quoted or featured your competitor will write about you; make sure you understand why they got the coverage.
 To do that, read a few articles by the reporter to understand their beat and interests.

-Once you have your initial list, find an email address for everyone.
+Once you have your initial list, find email addresses for everyone.
 There are a few ways to do this:

 • Sleuth manually: Some publications have contact pages that list email addresses for various contributors.
 Others list enough addresses that you can guess your target’s based on the standard format (E.g., firstletter.lastname@publication.com)

-• Check social media: Some reporters list contact info in their LinkedIn or Twitter profiles.
+• Check social media: Some reporters list contact info in their LinkedIn, X, Bluesky, or Threads profiles.

-• Try Hunter: This Chrome extension does the sleuth work for you for up to 100 searches per month (more than that, and you have to pay).
-Visit any domain, and Hunter lists any email addresses known to be associated with it.
+• Try Hunter: This resource does the sleuth work for you for up to 25 searches and 50 verifications per month (more than that, and you have to pay).

 • Pay a little money: Buzzstream and JustReachOut both offer more in-depth tools for running in-house PR efforts.
 They’re paid services, but you can start with a free trial.
 If you’re in the very early stages of your business, these services probably aren’t worth the money – you’ll have to invest a fair amount of time to make them worthwhile.